At 15 months old, getting a head start on my book career.

 Do you like writing for kids?

 Next, I had the incredible opportunity to invent board games for a living.
 That job was definitely too good to pass up!
-I moved back to my home state of Michigan and worked for five years as the product development director at Aristoplay, an educational game company founded by former teacher Jan Barney Newman.
+I moved from New York City back to my home state of Michigan and worked for five years as the product development director at Aristoplay, an educational game company founded by former teacher Jan Barney Newman.
 What fun!
-One of my favorite games, Mars 2020, is still in print (see "My Creations").

-Now, I'm back to freelance writing, editing, and game designing.
+Now, I'm back to freelance writing, editing, and game designing full-time.
 I love it.

 Sure!
 But, writing for kids wasn't easy to learn.
 It took me a lot of practice to get it right.
 Here's why: You have to think way, way, way back to when you were little—how you thought, what you liked, what you knew.
 Then, you have to think about how the world has changed and how kids have changed since you were one.
 Then, you have to write to a reading level, using a limited number of words and a limited amount of space.
 Finally, of course, the writing has to be fun and energetic and accurate and interesting.
 Whew.